 Did you know: Brix is the unit of measure to determine sugar level – and the resulting potential alcohol content.

 Once you’re in the vineyard, you’ll find rolling hills and rows of vines filled with grapes.
-The grapes varieties grown here include Marquette, Saint Croix, Brianna, and Frontenac Blanc.
+The grapes varieties grown here include Marquette, Saint Croix, Brianna, Petite Pearl, and Frontenac Blanc.
 Mixed in among the vines, you might even find a special surprise – as the family occasionally hides goodies as treats.
 Wondering if you can taste the grapes?
 You can certainly try one in the vineyard.
 However, be aware these are not your typical table grapes from the grocery store – and they have seeds.

 Experience it for Yourself